List of Monster Musume characters: Miia's Mother

 Her name is not currently known.
-Like Miia, she is a Lamiai, and she appears to be, on the surface, rather young, but her actual age is unknown.
-She is extremely forward, with her intentions to find a 'Tribal Husband', going so far as poisoning all the girls of the Kurusu household with a paralytic toxin, so that she can force Kimihito and Miia into a shotgun wedding.
-While she does put the needs of the Tribe before herself, she does care about Miia deeply and eventually consents to leaving Kimihito to Miia alone after seeing his determination and his kind nature.
-However, this does not stop her from trying to sleep with him herself in competition with Miia, only for both of them to be captured and stopped by a hungover (and therefore very irritated) Rachnera.
+Like Miia, she is a Lamiai, and she appears, on the surface, relatively young, though her actual age is unknown.
+She is extremely forward, with her intentions to find a "Tribal Husband," going so far as poisoning all the girls of the Kurusu household with a paralytic toxin to force Kimihito and Miia into a shotgun wedding.
+While she puts the needs of the Tribe before herself, she cares deeply about Miia and eventually consents to leaving Kimihito alone with Miia after seeing his determination and kind nature.
+However, this does not stop her from trying to sleep with him herself in competition with Miia, only for both of them to be captured and stopped by a hungover and irritated Rachnera.

-She appears to be a leader among her people, and when it appears that there is a danger that the serpentine races will withdraw from the Interspecies Cultural Exchange Accord she summons Miia home to take part (along with Kimihito) in a "tournament" to determine which of the four serpentine species will have dominance over the others, with the hope that the Lamias (who were in favor of being part of the Accord) will win, and she is totally stunned when she learns that Miia and Kimihito have lived together for so long without engaging in sexual relations; it is later revealed that her motives in having Kimihito take part were not completely altruistic.
+She appears to be a leader among her people, and when it appears that there is a danger that the serpentine races will withdraw from the Interspecies Cultural Exchange Accord she summons Miia home to take part, along with Kimihito, in a "tournament" to determine which of the four serpentine species will dominate the others, with the hope that the Lamias (who were in favor of being part of the Accord) will win, and she is totally stunned when she learns that Miia and Kimihito have lived together for so long without engaging in sexual relations; it is later revealed that her motives in having Kimihito take part were not completely altruistic.

 Papi's Mother

-Like Miia's mother, she is very young, but she is visually identical to Papi, except for her having long, bleached hair and tanned skin.
-She sent a letter to Papi, but accidentally enclosed a picture of herself with her husband to Papi with the letter, resulting in a mix-up in which Kimihito and the others assumed that Papi was the harpy in the picture and in which Papi assumed that her mother had come to take her home, as Harpies, as a rule, do not stay in one place for too long due to their free nature as a species.
+Like Miia's mother, she is very young, but she is visually identical to Papi, except for her long, bleached hair and tanned skin.
+She sent a letter to Papi, but accidentally enclosed a picture of herself with her husband to Papi with the letter, resulting in a mix-up in which Kimihito and the others assumed that Papi was the harpy in the picture and in which Papi assumed that her mother had come to take her home, as Harpies do not stay in one place for too long due to their free nature as a species.

 She eventually cleared up the entire situation by revealing the truth of the photo: it had been taken before Papi was born, and she had only changed her appearance later to match her husband's taste.
-With Papi and Kimihito confused by the fact that Papi's mother was still staying with her husband, she revealed that harpies don't follow any rules and so there isn't any problem for Papi to stay with Kimihito.
+With Papi and Kimihito confused about why Papi's mother was still staying with her husband, she revealed that harpies don't follow any rules, so there's no problem with Papi staying with Kimihito.